promise/readme/README.md

 ✅ Merged PR #17 in project-blurple/bot-icon-sync
 ✨ Pushed 1 commit to project-blurple/bot-icon-sync
 ✨ Pushed 2 commits to promise/eslint-config
-✨ Pushed 2 commits to project-blurple/blurple-contests
-✨ Pushed 1 commit to project-blurple/blurple-hammer
-✨ Pushed 1 commit to project-blurple/blurple-hammer
-🗣 Commented on #6 in project-blurple/blurple-web
-✅ Merged PR #47 in project-blurple/blurple-hammer
 ```

 ## Repositories I maintain